crandas.crlearn¶

 /ordinal

-)optimizer
+)optimizer (

-: optimizer used to fit the model (seecrandas.crlearn.optimizer.OptimizerParams
+) – optimizer used to fit the model (seecrandas.crlearn.optimizer.OptimizerParams

-: number of iterations to performwarm_start
+)max_iter (int) – number of iterations to perform

-: whether to continue fitting from the previous optimizer state
+warm_start (bool) – whether to continue fitting from the previous optimizer state

-: input feature namesn_classes_
+input feature names

-: number of output classesfeature_name_out_
+number of output classes

-: output feature nameoptimizer_
+output feature name

-: (encrypted) fitted parameters (intercept(s) and coefficients)
+(encrypted) fitted parameters (intercept(s) and coefficients)

 - fit(X, y, *, n_classes=None, sample_weight=None, **query_args)¶